panoply/esthetic/docs/src/docs/introduction/what-is-esthetic.md

 ### Why Æsthetic?

 Æsthetic implements an original parser approach and provides developers with a granular set of beautification rules resulting in user refined output.
-Preferred syntax style quirks and aestheticals are core to the programming experience. Æsthetic offers scaled control at the formatting level and does not impose opinionated conventions.
+Preferred syntax style quirks and aestheticism is core to the programming experience. Æsthetic offers scaled control at the formatting level and does not impose opinionated conventions.

-The most noteable selling point and aspect of the project is that the lexing algorithm and parse approach is an original strategic concept.
+The most notable selling point and aspect of the project is that the lexing algorithm and parse approach is an original strategic concept.
 Parsers typically produce an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (abstract syntax tree) whereas given that Æesthetic is built atop of an implementation of Sparser, it produces a uniformed table like structure resulting in fast traversal operations.

 # Goals

-Æsthetic has modest goals and despite running atop of Sparser which is universal and language aware it is not focused on supporting additional languages or exposing diff alogirthms.
-The focal point for Æesthetic is client side (front-end) flavoured languages with the extended support for beautificaiton of the Liquid template language.
+Æsthetic has modest goals and despite running atop of Sparser which is universal and language aware it is not focused on supporting additional languages or exposing diff algorithms.
+The focal point for Æesthetic is client side (front-end) flavoured languages with the extended support for beautification of the Liquid template language.
 Overall, the goals of Æsthetic are align with goals specified in PrettyDiff:

 #### Portability